bitrise-io/devcenter/_articles/en/builds/monitoring-your-builds-with-meercode.md

 ### Authorizing the add-on as a user

 After an admin enables the Meercode add-on, each user on the app’s team must authorize the add-on on their own account.

-{% include message_box.html type="important" title="Revoking authorization" content="Please note that during the beta phase, there is no way to revoke this authorization.
-An admin can disable the add-on for the app at any time; in that case, all users lose access to the add-on."%}

 1. Log in to your Bitrise account.
 2. On the Dashboard, find the app you need.